prestonharberts/bib/Bible/eccles2.md

 > Yet I also realized that the same fate happens to them both.
 ###### 15
 > So I thought to myself, “The fate of the fool will happen even to me!
->  “ Then what did I gain by becoming so excessively wise?”
+> “Then what did I gain by becoming so excessively wise?”
 > So I lamented to myself,
->  “ The benefits of wisdom are ultimately meaningless!”
+> “The benefits of wisdom are ultimately meaningless!”
 ###### 16
 > For the wise man, like the fool, will not be remembered for very long,
 > Because in the days to come, both will already have been forgotten.